Defecting from the Establishment

 I began to develop a circle of colleagues scattered around the world who were asking similar questions, mostly with a sense of deep isolation.
 A few of us joined together to form the People-Centered Development Forum as a mutual support network.

-In January 2004, I was invited to participate in what turned out to be the founding meeting of the International Forum on Globalization.
+In January 2004, I was invited to participate in the founding meeting of what became the International Forum on Globalization.
 The participants were all from nongovernmental or nonprofit organizations, but with a difference.
 All were from nonprofits in the business of challenging the establishment.
 Many were involved in large-scale popular mobilization.
 It was a turning point.
 From that time I have focused my energy on working with organizations engaged in movement building.